 School District #49 (Central Coast) Board of Trustees and staff care about each and every student and value experiential learning to activate high academics.

-Residing on the traditional territories of the Nuxalmc, Heiltsuk, and Wuikinuvx peoples, the Central Coast School District (SD #49) lies on the Central Coast of British Columbia 452 km west of Williams Lake at the end of Highway 20.
-Geographically, one of the largest school districts with schools in Wuikinuvx in Rivers Inlet, Shearwater on Denny Island, Hagensborg and Bella Coola, the Central Coast School District educates approximately 200 students in areas abundant in scenery, steeped in natural history and an outdoor enthusiast's paradise.
+Residing on the traditional territories of the Nuxalmc, Heiltsuk, and Wuikinuxv peoples, the Central Coast School District (SD #49) lies on the Central Coast of British Columbia 452 km west of Williams Lake at the end of Highway 20.
+Geographically, one of the largest school districts with schools in Wuikinuvx in Rivers Inlet, Denny Island, Hagensborg and Bella Coola, the Central Coast School District educates approximately 200 students in areas abundant in scenery, steeped in natural history and an outdoor enthusiast's paradise.

 Travel to and from Bella Coola/Hagensborg is possible via Highway 20 and is some 420 km from Williams Lake.
 Bella Coola/Hagensborg is serviced daily by Pacific Coastal Airlines and in the summer months by BC Ferries out of Port Hardy.
-Travel to and from Oweekeno and Shearwater is possible via plane and boat year-round.
+Travel to and from Wuikinuxv and Shearwater Elementary is possible via plane and boat year-round.

 Bella Coola, with a valley population of approximately 2100, usually refers to the entire valley encompassing the communities/areas of Hagensborg, Salloompt, 4 Mile Reserve, Stuie and Firvale.
 The usual small town amenties can be found in Bella Coola: Williams Lake and District Credit Union, RCMP station, Co-op Grocery Store, Ace Hardware, Government Agent, Liquor Store, Canada Post, Federal Fisheries office, several motels/bed and breakfasts, 2 restaurants and various other stores and businesses.
 Meanwhile, Hagensborg is home to a Shop-Easy grocery store, Canada Post, a government fish hatchery, the airport, several other motels/lodges/bed and breakfasts, and several small galleries/bistros.